Adam-Collier/portfolio-site/content/resources/design/index.md

 [Instance Finder](https://www.figma.com/community/plugin/741895659787979282) - Component Management - Finding and trimming down your unused components can be a daunting task, this plugin makes it a tonne easier.
 Have confidence that your components aren't being used anywhere.

-[Lorem Ipsum](https://www.figma.com/community/plugin/736000994034548392/Lorem-ipsum) - Lorem Ipsum Generator - As designers we always need to quickly add some dummy text, this handles that for you.
+[Lorem Ipsum](https://www.figma.com/community/plugin/736000994034548392/Lorem-ipsum) - Generate Dummy Text - As designers we always need to quickly add some dummy text, this handles that for you.
 The Auto-generate feature is also a nice touch and saves a lot of time.

 ## Icons